og5412/jliu0970_9103_Tut3GroupE_majorProject/README.md

   In this project, the process of generating each **circle and ring**, as well as the process of merging them into one **large circle**, will be animated.
 Except for the fact that the color and size of each circle will be different from the group's work, I remade most of the code so that the particle system can follow the pattern of **“Generate multiple circles of different colors - merge them into one big circle - big circle”. keep changing colors until it disappears”** loop to play the animation.

   So, I made small changes to the group code regarding the layout and color of the circle arrangement, but for the animation aspect and visual effects I made a lot of changes
+- ### **Group Members Animation Introduction**
+  **Jackie**：Dynamically change the radius size of the circles and the color of the dots based on the energy of the music.

+  **Mere**：Perlin noise is used to randomize the initial position of each circle, as well as randomize the size and the circle.
+Also randomly generated are the colors of the inner circles.

+  **Ann**：Circles and patterns switch positions on mouse click.

 - ### **Inspiration**

   This project was largely inspired by these two images, and as I mentioned in my Week8 assignment, I think the **particle system** is very applicable to this assignment project, although ultimately my choice was not an audio driver.